G4S names Petrofac's Tim Weller as CFO

 "(Weller's) experience and skill will be invaluable in leading our global finance team and supporting our broader transformation programme," G4S CEO Ashley Almanza said.

-G4S, whose activities range from running prisons to transporting cash and providing security at government buildings, is in the middle of an overhaul after a string of high-profile contract problems in Britain.
+G4S, a provider of manned security in prisons and cash transportation programmes, is in the middle of an overhaul after a string of high-profile contract problems in Britain.

-Shares in the FTSE 250 company G4S traded up 2 percent to 231 pence at 0710 GMT.
-Petrofac shares traded 1.3 percent lower.